fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/applications.md

 - XSD restrictions deliver benefits in terms of model development and maintenance. <sup><a href="#general-guidance/applications?id=notes">[note 2]</a></sup>

-## How to build a FIXM Application?
+## How to Build a FIXM Application?

 [This chapter](how-to-create-application/introduction.md) provides detailed guidance for creating FIXM Applications.